 Net Price: $15,407

 With state-of-the-art facilities and a distinguished faculty, the University of Delaware is an institution with high academic standards.
-UD’s College of Education and Human Development is where the minor in disabilities studies was established; students who declare this minor are educated on the policies, services, and systems that encourage full societal inclusion of disabled persons.
-Disabilities studies at UD is supported through its partnership with the Community Advisory Council (CAC), which is a group of individuals who function in disabled society in various capacities.
+UD’s College of Education and Human Development is where the minor in disabilities studies was established.
+Students who declare this minor are educated on the policies, services, and systems that encourage full societal inclusion of disabled persons.
+Disabilities studies at UD is supported through its partnership with the Community Advisory Council (CAC).
+This is a group of individuals who function in disabled society in various capacities.
 The University of Delaware works closely with its students in keeping them informed of ongoing scholarship and career opportunities in disability studies.

 #1 – Syracuse University